gtbagley/odin-recipes/README.md

-This is a simple html project to create an index page that links to a few recipes.
+This is a simple html project to create a website with a few pages with different recipes, images, lists, etc.